wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     breakpoint).
 Note: specifying a break point via command line arguments will override any break points set in your run config.
 Optional.

-    `"endo_only_solution"`: The value (Boolean) determines what data the electric pre_loop_currents solution will save.
+    `"endo_only_solution"`: The value (Boolean) determines what data the electric currents solution will save.
 Since fibers are sample from the endoneurium, after the solution is completed, only the endoneurial Ve data is necessary to run fiber simulations.
 If `"endo_only_solution"` is `true`, then COMSOL will save ONLY the Ve data for the endoneurium.
 If `false`, COMSOL will save Ve data for the entire model.
     Recommended value is `true` unless you intend to generate plots or other analyses which require Ve data for geometry other than the endoneurium.
-If this key-value pairs is not present, defaults to `false`.
+If this key-value pair is not present, defaults to `false`.
 Note: this parameter only affects storage space after the solution has completed, and will not have any affect on memory usage or solution time.